tutkuna/OpenStackSDK/README.md

 - Minimum acceptance criteria and stretch goals not yet specified by mentors.

 ## 6. Release Planning:
-- We will be implementing individual API features including tests for all features we implement and releasing features into the github branch individually in a weekly/bi-weekly manner. (not fully confirmet by mentors, but we will losely follow the OpenStack Yoga release cycle)
+- We will be implementing individual API features including tests for all features we implement and releasing features into the github branch individually in a weekly/bi-weekly manner. (not fully confirmed yet by mentors, but we will losely follow the OpenStack Yoga release cycle)
 - Sprint 1: Signing up for the accounts necessary to contribute to OpenStack.
 Keeping in touch with the mentors.
 Figuring out the first steps we will be taking, the features we will implement.
 - Sprint 2: Starting work on implementing features we will have decided on in sprint 1.